ishiko-cpp/process/README.md

 # Contents

-- Include - Directory containing the public headers for the project.
+- include - Directory containing the public headers for the project.
 - Lib - Directory where the build process puts the compiled libraries.
-- Makefiles - The makefiles used to build the project
+- build - The makefiles used to build the project
-- Source - The source code for the project.
+- src - The source code for the project.
-- Tests - The tests for the project.
+- tests - The tests for the project.

 # Project Status